2pinetwork/Loans/README.md

 ### Borrowing process
 Depending on the amount of collateral deposited (and its usage ratio) the user can borrow assets.
-On each borrow LiquidityPool mint debt tokens [2pi-D-assetSymbol] (for original debt & a different for interest to be paid).
+On each borrow LiquidityPool mint debt tokens [2pi-D-assetSymbol] (for original debt & a different token for the interest to be paid).
 Then on each repay (or liquidation) the interest tokens are burned first and then the "original debt tokens".
 So the pool always pays the interest first and then the origianl debt (that is because it's a linear loan over time).

 > Note: the interest tokens are not minted all the time, only happens when the user interacts with the contract (borrow/repay/liquidation) in other case the debt is calculated.